carlosolarte/RESPEG/examples/json/README.md

 ## Valid files
-The original (valid) JSON files where taken from [this repository](https://github.com/RichardHightower/json-parsers-benchmark).
+The original (valid) JSON files were taken from [this repository](https://github.com/RichardHightower/json-parsers-benchmark).
 The files are in the directory `./yes`.